CCM19/ccm19doks/docs/agency-version/kunden-api.md

 The real API keys are of course much more complex ;-)

 &gt; **Always keep your API key secret.
-If the key is compromised, you can change it here; after that you will need to update all your apps.**
+If the key is compromised, you can change it here; then you need to update all your apps.**